 In the final year, students complete the course of study by developing a thesis and a methodology for testing their conceptual premise through a committed design project.
 This final requirement differs from most programs, and allows students to spend the time they need to develop a visual and written language that articulates their interests and future direction.
 All MLA candidates also participate in the RISD Graduate Thesis Exhibition, a large-scale public show held in the Rhode Island Convention Center.

 The faculty selection committee in Landscape Architecture looks for evidence of the ability and preparedness to undertake graduate-level work.
-Portfolios should be professionally presented using the highest quality representation of work showing the breadth and depth of your design and creative thinking capabilities.
+Portfolios should be professionally presented and show the breadth and depth of your design and creative thinking capabilities.

 Apparel DesignArchitectureCeramicsDigital + MediaFilm/Animation/VideoFoundation StudiesFurniture DesignGlassGraphic DesignHistory of Art + Visual CultureHistory, Philosophy + the Social SciencesIllustrationIndustrial DesignInterior ArchitectureJewelry + MetalsmithingLandscape ArchitectureLiterary Arts + StudiesPaintingPhotographyPrintmakingSculptureTeaching + Learning in Art + DesignTextiles